Zaravanon/car-price-predictor/README.md

 I have developed this app using random forest regressor model.

-This car price predictor app has been deployment in heroku platform.
+This car price predictor app has been deployed in heroku platform.

 you can use this app using this link https://predict-carage-price.herokuapp.com/